awsdocs/macie-user-guide/doc_source/macie-classify-objects-file-extension.md

    To enable or disable a file extension, on its details page, use the **Enabled/Disabled** dropdown and choose **Save**\.

-The following is the complete list of file extensions that Macie can assign to your objects during classification\.
+The following is the complete list of file extensions that Macie Classic can assign to your objects during classification\.

 |  |  |  |  |